Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 > [!definition]+ Common Knowledge
 > A fact is common knowledge (among the players), if for any finite chain of players $i_{1},\dots,i_{k}$ it is true that $i_{1}$ knows that $i_{2}$ knows that $i_{3}$ knows that … $i_{k-1}$ knows that $i_{k}$ knows the fact.

 The common knowledge of the rationality of all players explain why the winning guess in our game is $1$.
+It highlights the need to consider what others will do, for this particular strategy to be played.
+And that may very well mean expecting others to be irrational, and therefore expect a number greater than $1$, as my own professor had shown.

-This also serves as a classic demonstration, in game theory classes, of the intricate dance between *reason* and the *passions*.
+I think this also serves as a classic demonstration of the intricate dance and struggle between *reason* and the *passions*.
 While we strive for logical consistency and rational thinking, our minds are also influenced by various emotions and biases.
-But perhaps it's precisely our occasional irrationality—our ability to surprise ourselves and defy statistical expectations—that makes life fascinating.
+Not even economic students, for example, can make the winning guess[^2].
+But perhaps it's precisely our occasional irrationality—our ability to surprise ourselves and defy statistical expectations—that makes life so fascinating.

 [^1]: Keynes, _General Theory of Employment, Interest and Money_, 1936.
+[^2]: Nagel, R. (1995).
+Unraveling in Guessing Games: An Experimental Study. _The American Economic Review_, _85_(5), 1313–1326. [https://www.jstor.org/stable/2950991](https://www.jstor.org/stable/2950991).